misc0110/FaultInjectionSimulator/README.md

 The simulator loads a statically-compiled x86 ELF binary and a "fault" script.
 The fault script contains commands for the simulator to induce certain kinds of faults (see Fault Script).
 The simulator simply runs the binary, and induces the faults as specified in the fault script.

 The behavior of the simulator can be configured directly via the victim binaries.
 A victim binary can contain configuration options for the simulator (see Configuration).
+For example, to run a demo victim:

+    ./simulator demos/victim1.fault demos/victim1

 ## Fault Script